-Grasp points can be set via the REST-API interface (Section 7.3) using the set_grasp or set_all_grasps services (see Services, Section 6.2.4.11).
-In the SilhouetteMatch module a grasp consists of the template_id of the template to which the grasp should be attached, an id uniquely identifying the grasp point and the pose.
+Grasp points can be set via the REST-API interface (Section 7.3) using the set_grasp or set_all_grasps services (see Internal services, Section 6.2.4.12).
+A grasp consists of the template_id of the template to which the grasp should be attached, an id uniquely identifying the grasp point and the pose.
 The pose is given in the coordinate frame of the object template and consists of a position in meters and an orientation as quaternion.
+A dedicated gripper can be specified through setting the gripper_id field.
+The priority is specified by an integer value, ranging from -2 for very low, to 2 for very high with a step size of 1.
+The replication origin is defined as a transformation in the object's coordinate frame and the x axis of the transformation corresponds to the replication axis.
+The replication range is controlled by the min_x_deg and max_x_deg fields and the step size step_x_deg.